My application is getting H12 timeout errors and the following are true:

 [CRITICAL] WORKER TIMEOUT

 - Increase in database connections

 - Timeouts may correlate with restarts or dyno cycling

 The below explanation applies to both Unicorn and Gunicorn web servers.

 Your Unicorn master worker is timing out and killing web workers.
-With (temporarily) fewer web workers, you app can’t handle as many requests, hence the H12 timeouts.
+With (temporarily) fewer web workers, your app can't handle as many requests, hence the H12 timeouts.

 Since the workers are sent a SIGKILL (no SIGTERM) they aren't able to log any errors during this time, so most of the time you'll just see a SIGKILL in your logs when this happens and nothing else.

-Heroku and tools like New Relic are unaware of this happening, so it can seem like you're getting H12 timeout errors for no reason.
-It's an unfortunately harsh behavior of Unicorn servers.
+Heroku and tools like New Relic or Scout are unaware of this happening, so it can seem like you're getting H12 timeout errors for no reason.
+It's an unfortunately harsh behaviour of Unicorn servers.